cloudfoundry-incubator/kubo-deployment/docs/user-guide/platforms/gcp/paving.md

     gcloud config set compute/region ${region}
     ```

-## Setup a GCP account for terraform
+## Setup a GCP Account for Terraform

 1. Create a service account and key: